Bus 300 affair: Execution of two captured hijackers

 Two hijackers were captured alive, bound and taken to a nearby field, where they were beaten by people who had gathered around them.
 Shin Bet chief Avraham Shalom, and the Shin Bet chief of operations Ehud Yatom, approached the bound men.
 Before he left the site, Shalom ordered Yatom to execute them.

 "As a result, Yatom and several members of the Shin Bet took the men into a vehicle, and drove them to an isolated place, where the two were beaten to death with rocks and iron bars."

-The Israeli military censor blacked out coverage of the hijacking originally.
+The Israeli Military Censor blacked out coverage of the hijacking.
 As a result, initial reports published in Israel and worldwide claimed that all hijackers were killed during the takeover.
 Nevertheless, three days later the Israeli daily newspaper Hadashot quoted a report from The New York Times, thus bypassing the Israeli military censor, which stated that two of the hijackers were captured alive.
 A few days later Hadashot published on its front page a photograph taken by Alex Levac, in which one of the hijackers was being held alive and fully conscious while taken off the bus.
 The publication of the photograph caused a public uproar and as a result many in the Israeli public demanded that the circumstances surrounding the deaths of hijackers would be investigated.